 After all, your marketing costs are the same whether the customer makes a one-off purchase or a regular subscription.
-But with an ongoing subscription, that same customer is paying you every week, month or year – for no extra customer acquisition or marketing costs.
+But with an ongoing subscription, that same customer is paying you every week, month or year (depending on your billing schedule and business model) on top of sign-up fees – for no extra customer acquisition or marketing costs.

 The downside of WooCommerce Subscriptions

-For example, what if you want customers to be able to view your subscription products alongside one another and make comparisons?
+For example, what if you want subscribers to be able to view your subscription products alongside one another and make comparisons?
 Well, that’s not possible with the default layouts because you have to click through to the single product page for full details.

 WooCommerce Product Table lists each subscription product on a separate row in the table layout.
-Customers can easily view the subscription cost, make comparisons, and add to the cart without having to click elsewhere.
-It’s an ideal way to increase the recurring revenue from your WooCommerce Store.
+Subscribers can easily view the subscription pricing, make comparisons, and add to the cart without having to click elsewhere.
+Every time you add a new subscription or new product, it’ll automatically appear in the product table.